Get Free Consult

 To secure damages after a motorcycle crash, a rider must show that an at-fault party had a duty of care toward them.
 They must also prove that this party violated their duty of care, which led to an accident.
 The rider must verify that they suffered economic or non-economic losses as a result of the other party’s actions.

 A rider is responsible for the burden of proof following their crash.
-If they cannot show that all of the elements of negligence were present at the time of their collision, they may not be able to get damages from any at-fault parties.
+If they cannot show that all the elements of negligence were present at the time of their collision, they may not be able to get damages from any at-fault parties.

 With a car accident claim, it may be easier for a driver to show that another party was at fault.
 For example, an intoxicated driver may cause a crash.
 The other driver involved in the collision may be able to provide a police report and other evidence to validate their claim.
 This may help the driver show the intoxicated motorist was negligent.